atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

 Sets(set_num:) :- `lego_data.sets`(set_num:);
 ```

-So, what this does is the database in my BigQuery is extracted to the `Sets` predicate.
+So, what this does is, the database in my BigQuery is extracted to the `Sets` predicate.
 In this case only the columns `set_num` is extracted.
 In order to extract any/certain column, `<column name>:` can be used.
 Multiple column extraction can be divided using a comma, such as:

 ```python
 %%logica Sets